Florrena/Web-Programming-Project/README.md

 ---

-basket/shop + tables inStock/bought products + customers
-give up cat for adoption page
-log in/sign in page +adding members to the database

-tables for adoption and inquery
-9.contact form + table for info and customers form for ppl who adopt a cat + table for adopted and not adopted cats

 ## In this week we're focusing on these:

 1. basket icon/shop(payment page) + tables inStock/bought products + customers //Viktor

 2.log in/sign in page +adding members to the database //Ania